 Centre for Experimental Research on Fairness, Inequality and Rationality (FAIR) is a unique platform for collaboration between the Centre for Empirical Labour Economics and The Choice Lab.

-FAIR constitutes a unique platform for long-term collaboration between the research groups The Choice Lab and the Center for Labour Economics and a truly multidisciplinary and outstanding set of national and international collaborators.
+FAIR constitutes a unique platform for long-term collaboration between the research groups The Choice Lab and the Centre for Empirical Labour Economics and a truly multidisciplinary and outstanding set of national and international collaborators.

 The centre is managed by a scientific coordination group, director Bertil Tungodden, deputy-directors Alexander Wright Cappelen and Kjell Gunnar Salvanes, four principal investigators Ingvild Almås, Sandra E. Black, Katrine Vellesen Løken, and Erik Øiolf Sørensen and the leader of FAIR Insight Team Kjetil Bjorvatn.